subho406/FedLearn/README.md

 # FedLearn
 FedLearn implements a BOINC Docker server to train federated learning algorithm across distributed voluntary computing resources.
-This project was developed a project work for the course "Parallel and
+This project was developed as a project work for the course "Parallel and
 Distributed Computing" taught at VIT University.